Bargamotova/gallery/README.md

-# pictures for using in the Codepen
+# Pictures for using in the Codepen

 link [https://codepen.io/your-work/]